Ultimate Guide: Semi Truck Fuel Tank Accessories

 Best Fuel Tank Accessories to Add to Your Semi Truck

-What it is: Long stainless accent strip along the fairing top edge above the tank.
+What it is: Long stainless accent strip along the bottom of the tank.

-Why drivers buy: Finishes the side profile; simple tape-mount install.
+Why drivers buy: Finishes the side profile; Mounted with brackets and can include various styles of lights.

 Granted, these don’t really help with aerodynamic efficiency, but they do give your rig a smooth uniform exterior style.